waleediqbal1/Git-Learning-and-Installation-/README.md

 - Select Repositories from top nevigation bar and from drop down select Create Repository.

-- Give name and check Access Level if you want to make ur repository private (i select private because i want to make my repository private).
+- Give name and check Access Level if you want to make your repository private (i select private because i want to make my repository private).

 - Select Repository type as Git.